For honest and ethical appraisals, trust ASAP Appraisal Services, Inc.

-ASAP Appraisal Services, Inc. holds itself to the industry standards and guidelines set in place for ethics.
-We can't accept anything less from ourselves.
-We don't do assignments on contingency fees.
-That is, we don't agree to do an appraisal report and get paid only if the loan closes.
-We can't do assignments on percentage fees.
-That is perhaps the appraisal professions most important rule, because it would tend to make appraisers raise the value of homes or properties to increase their paycheck.
-We don't do that.
-Other unprofessional practices may be defined by state law or professional societies that the appraiser belongs.
+We meet or beat the industry standards and mandates set in place for professional behavior.
+We won't accept anything less from ourselves.
+Doing assignments on contingency fees is never an option.
+That is, we don't agree to do an appraisal report and collect the fee only if the loan closes.
+Another practice that's restricted is doing assignments on percentage fees.
+That is perhaps the appraisal industries biggest taboo, because it would invite appraisal fraud since raising the estimate of the home would up the fee.
+We set ourselves to a higher standard.
+Other improper practices may be defined by state law or professional societies to which an appraiser belongs.